📦 Free Shipping over $60

 As a reminder, federal law requires legal cannabis (hemp) to have less than 0.3% THC on a dry-weight basis.
 Unless a manufacturer adds additional THC, the final CBD product will have much less than 0.3% THC due to processing.

 There are three CBD spectrums, and understanding what each spectrum term means is important to knowing what you buy.
-CBD is extracted from the hemp plant, but the processing the plant material undergoes determines the CBD spectrum.
+CBD is extracted from the hemp plant, but the processing of the plant material determines the CBD spectrum.

 Full Spectrum CBD